 - Professionals without a law degree who have significant related professional experience in public or private sector roles and wish to develop an advanced knowledge of energy and infrastructure law.

 Specialization StructureDesigned to meet the needs of working professionals located across Canada and abroad, all courses in this specialization are available via video conferencing and are structured as either weekly evening sessions or 3-5 day intensives.
-New students can start the specialization in the Fall or the Winter term and can choose from a suite of core courses (18 core courses are required to complete the degree).
+New students can start the specialization in the Fall or the Winter term and can choose from a suite of core courses.
 Core courses are offered every Fall and Winter term.
-Students can complete their degree requirements exclusively through course work or through a combination of course work and a Major Research Paper.
+Students can complete their degree requirements exclusively through coursework or through a combination of coursework and a Research Paper.
+Students completing a research paper must take at least 18 credits of core courses.
+Students completing their degree through coursework only must complete at least 24 credits of core courses.

 Total credits needed: 36